earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/05-raster-vector-extract-data/in-class/2016-12-06-uncertainty02-extract-raster-values.md

 Once you have the boundary for each plot location (a 20m diameter circle) you can extract all of the pixels that fall within each circle using the function `zonal_stats` in the `rasterstats` library.

-There are serveral ways to use the zonal_stats function.
+There are several ways to use the zonal_stats function.
 In this case we are providing the following

 1. chm data (numpy array): `SJER_chm_data` in a numpy array format
 2. Because a numpy array has no spatial information, you provide the affine data which is the spatial information needed to spatially located the array.